 Strain and bottle.
 Dilute with still or sparkling water.

+A richer version of Elderflower Milk Jelly.
 Recently I made these in small metal pudding tins and unmoulded them to serve (as you would with panna cotta).
 Unfortunately, I hadn’t been very diligent removing all the tiny insects so it looked as though I’d flavoured the creams with a vanilla pod and scraped out the seeds.
 They tasted fine.

 300ml whole milk